The views expressed by the host on this program make more sense than anything.

 I was hooked for life.

-Anyway, my comment is about your uh show that you want to do.
+Anyway, my comment is about your show that you want to do for Obama without mentioning his name.

-And a while back you did a history show.
+And a while back, you did a history show.

-Sorry, I'm a little out of breath of running.
+Sorry, I'm a little out of breath.

-Um like talking about how the country was made, the Constitution, and how the the uh the uh the Jewish work uh Supreme Court, yeah.
+Kind of like talking about how the country was made, the Constitution, and how the juries work, Supreme Court, how all legislation and laws come about, how they work.

-And maybe you could do something like that, because that was very insightful, and I really enjoyed that show.
+And maybe you could do something like that because that was very insightful, and I really enjoyed that show.

 How long ago did I do that?